TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 20/1 Kings 20.4.md

 ---

-And the king of Israel answered and said, It is according to thy saying, my lord, O king; I am thine, and all that I have.
+The king of Israel answered, "It is according to your saying, my lord, O king.
+I am yours, and all that I have."